WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 dism /image:X:\ /add-driver /driver:"<path to extracted drivers>" /recurse
 ```

 - Once it's done, you can reboot your phone.
-You'll be able to Android and your phone will work normally.
+You'll be able to boot to Android and your phone will work normally.
 Set it up if you need it.

 ### Boot Windows 🚀